mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 used as a hint to processes for measurement and discovery of the accumulated values at the sender.

-- MTU accumulator.
-This signal allows measurement of MTU information from PLUS-aware devices.
-The sender sets the initial value to the sender's MTU.
-A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the MTU of the next hop into this field.
-The information, when fed back to the sender, can be used as a hint for a running PLPMTUD {{RFC4821}} process.

-- State timeout accumulator.
-This signal allows measurement of timeouts from PLUS-aware devices.
+- State timeout accumulator (Type 0x51, 1-byte path to receiver): This signal allows measurement of timeouts from PLUS-aware devices.
 It is initialized to a maximum ("no information") value by the sender.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the configured timeout for the flow's present state into this field.
+The encoding of this field is TBD.

-- Rate limit accumulator.
-This signal allows exposure of rate limiting along the path.
+- Rate limit accumulator (Type 0x52, 1-byte path to receiver): This signal allows exposure of rate limiting along the path.
 It is initialized to a maximum ("no information") value by the sender.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the rate limit to which this flow is subject into this field.
+The encoding of this field is TBD.

+- MTU accumulator (Type 0x61, 3-byte path to receiver): This signal allows measurement of MTU information from PLUS-aware devices.
+The sender sets the initial value to the sender's MTU.
+A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the MTU of the next hop, in bytes into this field.
+The information, when fed back to the sender, can be used as a hint for a running PLPMTUD {{RFC4821}} process.

-- Trace accumulator.
-This signal allows exposure of a trace of PLUS-aware devices on path, similar to the Path Changes mechanism in section 4.3 of
+- Trace accumulator (Type 0x71, varlen path to receiver).
+This signal allows exposure of a trace of PLUS-aware devices on path, similar to the Path Changes mechanism in section 4.3 of {{IPIM}}.
-  {{IPIM}}.
 The sender initializes the value to a value chosen randomly for the flow; all packets in the flow using path trace accumulator must use the same initial value.
 A PLUS-aware forwarding device on path receiving this value fills in the result of XORing the received value with a randomly chosen device identifier, which it must use for all path trace accumulator signals it participates in.
 Packets traversing the same set of PLUS-aware forwarding devices in the same flow therefore arrive at the receiver with the same accumulated value, and changes to the set of devices on path can be detected by the receiver.

 # IANA Considerations